 Student visa is a category under the UK Immigration Points Based System (PBS).
 Queen's University has a Sponsor Licence to sponsor Student visas.
 If you are coming to study in the UK on a main course of study for more than six months, you must apply for a Student visa.
-This route can also be used in some instances for students who want to study for less than six months e.g. students coming to study on a pre-sessional English course or is one of the two visa options for students coming for a Study Abroad programme for one semester.
+This route can also be used in some instances for students who want to study for less than six months e.g. students coming to study on a pre-sessional English course, or for students coming for a Study Abroad programme for one semester.
 You must score points in different eligibility categories in order to be granted a Student visa.
 With a Student visa you can normally work in the UK and in some instances it may be possible to extend a Student visa without leaving the UK.